hallucinomeny/autoloom/README.md

 ATTEMPT AT YOUR OWN RISK.

 If it does happen to work consider yourself lucky.

-If not, please open an issue so I at the very least we can learn from the experience.
+If not, please open an issue, it will be educational at very least.

 ### Requirements